Focusing

 TRYING TO USE - Barlow Only:

 The Barlow lens is a negative lens which optically changes the focal length of the telescope.
+It does not make the light rays parallel but halves the convegance.

 In itself it is not an eyepiece and the eye cannot see an image if there is no eyepiece in the Barlow.